MEMEX-EXCHANGE/CONTRACTS/README.md

 Memex.sol indicates the Crowdsale Contract
-This will be used for the Crowdsale (private sale and Presale) 20% of tokens purchased will initially be released to the buyer, with a vesting period - 10% unlock each month.
+This will be used for the Crowdsale (private sale and Presale) 20% of tokens purchased will initially be released to the buyer(10% sent dirrectly+10% claimable right away), with a vesting period - 10% unlock each month.
 This can be called from the function from the private sale contract.
 You may view each functions of the contracts once deployed under write contract.